Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Introduction

-One can also use even simpler models for the TF coil stress than the one presented in this paper.
-These simpler models execute even faster but obtain less accurate results.
+The present work represents an increase in the accuracy of the model for TF coil stress over these systems codes.
 The Freidberg systems studies evaluate only the axial (tension) stress in the TF coil.
 GASC evaluates the axial tension stress and the toroidal compression (wedge) stress according to a simple lumped-element model.
 A two-layer spreadsheet model by Titus \textit{et al.} includes the effect of differences in Young's modulus between the winding pack and structure.\cite{titus_fnsf_2021} These models miss effects which are captured by the present model and can be $O(1)$, for example Poisson effects, anisotropy of the winding pack elastic properties, the radially-resolved volumetric Lorentz force density, and structures which contain $>2$ layers.

 The structure of the remainder of this paper is as follows: Section \ref{sec:Overview} gives an overview of the present model, describing its most important features.
-Section \ref{sec:Analytic} evaluates the model in some well-known limits.
 Section \ref{sec:Implications} discusses some of the general implications of the model on TF coil design.

-Section \ref{sec:Simple} presents the results of some simple benchmarks, evaluating the accuracy of the present model and assessing the contributions to discrepancies.
-Section \ref{sec:Complex} presents the results of complex, 3D benchmarks, evaluating the accuracy of the model when applied to real facility designs from the literature.
-Section \ref{sec:Optimize} presents the result of a PROCESS optimization in which a facility design was optimized for net electric power.
+Sections \ref{sec:Simple} and \ref{sec:Complex} represent ``Verification and Validation" of the model, in the sense that ``verification" verifies that the numerical methods are sufficient to solve the approximate model, and ``validation" validates that the approximate model is a sufficiently accurate model of the full system.
+Section \ref{sec:Simple} presents the verification, the results of FEA analyses.
+Section \ref{sec:Complex} presents validation, the results of complex, 3D benchmarks, evaluating the accuracy of the model when applied to full facility designs from the literature.

+Section \ref{sec:Optimize} demonstrates the use the model in the optimization of a facility design: a facility design from the literature is optimized for net electric power.
 PROCESS used the model to enforce the Tresca yield constraint at the TF coil case and winding pack.
 Section \ref{sec:Conclusion} discusses the findings and concludes.